 In addition to worship and instructional activities, a number of social activities for congregation members and friends are provided.
 These include: Women's Fellowship, Youth Fellowship, Family Bibie Study, Weekly Prayer Meeting and a Choir.

 Wollaston Lutheran Church serves the community by sponsoring 3 low income senior housing (Fenno House, Town Brook House, Bauer House) and a child care program at the Wollaston Child Care Center.
-Through another social ministry arm of the congregation, the Asian American Service Association serves the needs of the community through a senior center, periodic family programs and a weekly badminton night at a local school gymnasium.
+Through another social ministry arm of the congregation, the Asian American Service Association serves the needs of the community through a senior center and periodic family programs, and continues to look for new and creatively ways to serve.

 Wollaston Lutheran Church has been called a church for others because of its extensive housing and community service programs.
 As a congregation composed of multiple ethnic and language groups, the congregation provides opportunities to meet, worship with and work with people who may not appear to have a lot in common.
 The One who brings unity amidst such diversity is the risen and living Lord Jesus.
 This commitment to Jesus and to one another as his people is heralded on the church's banner which proclaims both in English and in Chinese: "One Family under God."